mottosso/learn-cinder/book/images_in_cinder.md

 ### Surface

 The [`Surface`] comes in two varieties: an 8 bit unsigned integer and 32 bit floating point high dynamic range version.
 This means each of the color components - red, green, blue and sometimes alpha - are represented using either an 8 bit `uint8_t` or a 32 bit `float`.
 These two types are [`Surface8u`] and [`Surface32f`], respectively.
-The majority of the time a Surface8u is just what you need.
-However if you’re doing some advanced image processing, or you want to make use of high dynamic range images, Surface32f is your best bet.
-Also it’s worth noting _Surface_ is just a convenient synonym for Surface8u - you can use either name for the class in your code.
+The majority of the time a [`Surface8u`] is just what you need.
+However if you’re doing some advanced image processing, or you want to make use of high dynamic range images, [`Surface32f`] is your best bet.
+Also it’s worth noting *[`Surface`] is just a convenient synonym for [`Surface8u`] - you can use either name for the class in your code*

 The most important thing to recognize about the [`Surface`] is where it lives: on the CPU.
 Any manipulations that you’d like to do using C++ code (as opposed something like an OpenGL shader), such as filtering, replacing sections of bitmaps, or tweaking values of pixels, should all be performed using a [`Surface`].
 You declare a [`Surface`] like so: